josiahn99/kc1yqn-website/projects/propagation/index.md

 ## Reality: Much Greater Range

-In practice, I was able to receive signals from Boston, Providence, and Worcester—far beyond the ~6 miles predicted.
+I created a codeplug with ~100 of the closest repeaters to see how far I could receive.
+In practice, I was able to hear signals from Boston, Providence, and Worcester—far beyond the ~6 miles predicted.

-Even using a modest upgraded handheld antenna (Signal Stick), this result didn’t make sense if the model were complete.
+Even using a modest upgraded handheld antenna (Signal Stick), this result didn’t make sense.
 Terrain, buildings, and trees should have reduced range further, not increased it.

 Clearly, something was missing.